shanuu23/Celebrity_Recognition/README.md

 # DL model Performance

-This project uses ResNet18 as the backbone for the celebrity classification task.
-By fine-tuning the model on a curated dataset of cropped celebrity faces and applying appropriate preprocessing (including ImageNet-standard normalization), the model achieved a validation accuracy of 94%.
+ResNet18 is used as the backbone for the celebrity classification task.
+By fine-tuning the model on a curated dataset and applying appropriate preprocessing, the model achieved a validation accuracy of 94%.
 The training process incorporated techniques such as early stopping and train/validation/test splitting to ensure generalization and robust performance on unseen data.